 What have you written?

-Faerie Blood is urban fantasy, and other works set in the same universe, including the forthcoming Bone Walker, will be in the same universe.
+Faerie Blood and Bone Walker are urban fantasy, and other works set in the same universe will generally be in the same genre.

 Where can I buy your work?

-Faerie Blood is available in ebook format for the Kindle, the Nook, the Kobo, and on the iBookstore and Smashwords.
-A complete list of places you can buy the book is available over on the Faerie Blood page!
+Faerie Blood and Bone Walker are available in ebook format for the Kindle, the Nook, the Kobo, iBooks, Google Play, and Smashwords.
+A complete list of places you can buy each of these books is available over on the Faerie Blood page and the Bone Walker page.

 Valor of the Healer is available in digital and audio format.
 It’s available directly from Carina Press as well as all major ebook vendors, and the audiobook is available from Audible, Amazon, and iTunes.
 All the places you can buy this book are on its official page.

 Ebooks are difficult for me to read/I prefer print books.
-Is there a print version of Faerie Blood?
+Are any of your books in print?

 Yes!
-Faerie Blood is available by request in print format, and I print as many copies as I need at any given time.
+Faerie Blood and Bone Walker are both available in print format, and I print as many copies as I need at any given time.
 I periodically announce new print runs, and hand-sell the copies when I have them available.
-See the Faerie Blood page for details.
+Both books can also be ordered in print via Bandcamp, as my wife and I sell them as associated merchandise for the Bone Walker Original Soundtrack released by Crime and the Forces of Evil.
+See the Faerie Blood page and the Bone Walker page for details.

 Is your name really Angela Korra’ti?